-The story goes that a former research manager for a news agency, as well as an off-and-on freelance writer, decided to go off the deep end and become a teacher.
-That moron was me, Mr. D. I graduated from Georgetown University in 1999 and have a Masters degree in Education from Mercy College.
-I am a New York City Teaching Fellow, teaching social studies at a school in the south Bronx.
-In that capacity, I am also a Teacher-Historian with the Teaching American History project, a federal grant designed to expand American history education in US schools.
+I graduated from Georgetown University in 1999 and have a Masters degree in Education from Mercy College.
+I am a New York City Teaching Fellow, and after teaching social studies at a school in the south Bronx for eight years, I now teach English Language Arts and social studies in a school in the east Bronx.
+I am also a Teacher-Historian with the Teaching American History project, a federal grant designed to expand American history education in US schools.
+Finally, not to sound too pompous, but I was also an Adjunct Lecturer at Lehman College in the City University of New York.

 Commentary was something I was good at, but not dealing with editors.
 That’s why I started this: to provide an unfiltered view of history–and the teaching of history–through my gin-sodden eyes.
 It won’t be pretty–heck, it may not even be spelled right.
 Yet I can guarantee that the blog is honest.
 Any comments or suggestions are more than welcome.